 If we accept that the assumption that more than the client’s current best is needed, our role becomes clear.
 We can start seeing it as part of our commitment to our clients to help figure out what they need to do better, try harder, and be more motivated to change, and to help them get it.
 What they need may be skills, encouragement, or a change in the contingencies of reinforcement in their environments.
 As DBT therapists, we build the bridge between people who are doing their best (and still suffering) and what it will take to make change happen.

 As we learn more about DBT assumptions about patients and therapy, we see the complexity but also how these assumptions give us a framework to organize our behavior toward our clients.
-In our next blog from Vibh, we will address the fourth, fifth, and sixth assumptions of patients and therapy!
+In part three of this blog from Vibh, she addresses the fourth, fifth, and sixth assumptions of patients and therapy!